Tsering Yangkey (Director)+91 7018945877 email@example.com

 Tenzin Dalha obtained his M.Phil degree in Mass Communication from Department of Journalism and Communication of the University of Madras in 2014.
 His dissertation as part of his M.Phil degree is "Social Media and Rise of Arab Spring".
 Earlier he has worked as freelance journalist and contributor to several photography and documentary projects.
 He is currently a research fellow at the Tibet Policy Institute, doing research on social media and Tibet.

 He has done his early education from TCV Ladakh and completed his doctoral studies in Anthropology from the University of Mysore.
-Tenzin Desal is currently a visiting fellow at the Tibet Policy Institute, researching on “Development in Tibet and Ethnic Policy in China".
+Dr. Tenzin Desal is currently a research fellow at the Tibet Policy Institute, researching on “Development in Tibet and Ethnic Policy in China".

 Dechen Palmo (Research Fellow)+91 8628958310 email@example.com